01binary/zeroweb/src/articles/what-they-don't-teach.md

 * Advice for executives and managers
 * Advice for closing sales deals
 * Corporate survival and getting promoted
-* Advice for enterpreneurs
+* Advice for entrepreneurs

 I will go through all the major sections and call out interesting tidbits.

 ## communicating

-As you probably noticed, corporate culture is the ultimate popularity contest for adults.
-This comes as no suprise since the cornerstone of any business is Sales, which is all about playing chess with emotions or playing poker with appearances.
-Sales as a profession is not based around facts.
+The cornerstone of any business is Sales, and Sales as a professional is not based around facts.
+It's an art of influencing others by leveraging emotions and other motivational forces present in the human psyche.

-Traditional corporate environments mirror this basic truth: your own accomplishments depend on what others let you do, trading favors and stroking egos is an everyday reality, and recognition is not merit-based.
+In order to improve any outcome, the first step is understanding the processes involved and building an accurate mental model.
+In other words, becoming more aware of the surrounding environment.

+Since the environment includes yourself as well as the people you are trying to influence, measurable improvement requires attacking the problem from both ends: understanding both yourself and others better.

 Mark therefore kicks off his book with advice on communicating effectively and improving emotional maturity.

 ### be genuine